lwbeam/water_sensors/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've changed something, update the documentation.
-3. Make sure your code lints (using black).
-4. Issue that pull request!
+3. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License